rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-5-26-Summary-of-Automatic-Colorization.md

 ### VAE (Variation Autoencoder)

 Deshpande [^2] proposed that a natural approach to solve the problem is to learn a conditional model \\(P(C|G)\\) for a color field \\(C\\) conditioned on the input grey-level image \\(G\\).

-We can then draw samples from this conditional model \\({C_k}^N_{k=1} ~ P(C|G)\\) to obtain diverse colorizations.
+He can then draw samples from this conditional model \\({C_k}^N_{k=1} ~ P(C|G)\\) to obtain diverse colorizations.

 The overall architecture of the network he proposed:

 ![](https://raw.githubusercontent.com/rasin-tsukuba/blog-images/master/img/20200526214402.png)

 Deshpande's strategy is to represent \\(C\\) by its low-dimensional latent variable embedding \\(z\\).
-This embedding is learned by a generative model VAE.The encoder network is roughly the mirror of decoder network, as per the standard practice for autoencoder networks.
+This embedding is learned by a generative model VAE.The encoder network is roughly the mirror of decoder network.

 ![](https://raw.githubusercontent.com/rasin-tsukuba/blog-images/master/img/20200526214655.png)

 He leveraged a Mixture Density Network (MDN) to learn a multi-modal conditional model \\(P(z|G)\\).
 MDN can get a Gaussian Mixture Model (GMM) that generates the low-dimensional embedding.
 In testing procesdure, he used the VAE decoder to generate the corresponding diverse color fields.

 ### GAN

 #### Single-Module GAN
 Cao [^11] used conditional GANs to generate diverse colorization for a single grayscale image while maintaining their reality.
 Conditional GAN is a much more suitable framework to handle diverse colorization than other CNNs.
 Meanwhile, as the discriminator only needs the signal of whether a training instance is real or generated, which is directly provided without any human annotation during the training phase, the task is in an unsupervised learning fashion.

-We build a fully convolutional generator and each convolutional layer is splinted by a concatenate layer to continuously render the conditional grayscale information.
-Additionally, to maintain the spatial information, we set all convo- lution stride to 1 to avoid downsizing data.
-We also concatenate noise channels to the first half convolutional layers of the generator to attain more diversity in the color image generation process.
-As the generator G would capture the color distribution, we can alter the colorization result by changing the input noise.
+He build a fully convolutional generator and each convolutional layer is splinted by a concatenate layer to continuously render the conditional grayscale information.
+Additionally, to maintain the spatial information, he set all convo- lution stride to 1 to avoid downsizing data.
+He also concatenate noise channels to the first half convolutional layers of the generator to attain more diversity in the color image generation process.
+As the generator G would capture the color distribution, he can alter the colorization result by changing the input noise.

 Traditional GANs and conditional GANs receive noise information at the very start layer, during the continuous data transformation through the network, the noise information is attenuated a lot.
 To overcome this problem and make the colorization results more diversified, he concatenated the noise channel onto the first half of the generator layers (the first three layers in our case).